 Project Purpose and Scope

-This project will provide an underpass crossing of Foothills Parkway for pedestrians and bicyclists meeting current guidelines and standards.
+This project will provide an underpass crossing of Foothills Parkway for pedestrians and bicyclists that meets current guidelines and standards.
 The existing bridge will be removed.
-Additional work items include connections to adjacent bicycle and pedestrian paths, signage, bicycle parking and urban design/public art.
+The project will include connections to adjacent bicycle and pedestrian paths, signage, bicycle parking and urban design/public art.
 Additional work and features may be added through the planning design or construction process as the project budget allows.